kevingscott/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk graphWeekendVsWeekday](figure/graphWeekendVsWeekday.png)

-These graphs show a strong difference between the weekend and weekday, but in ways that make sense.
-For example, according to the graphs, people tend to be more active during the weekend overall, but on more active in the early morning during the week.
+These graphs show a strong difference between the weekend and weekday.
+These differences make sense for each type of data.
+For example, according to the graphs, people tend to be more active during the weekend overall, but are on average more active in the early morning during the week.

 This report contained an overview of the data analysis performed as part of Peer Assignment 1.
 Initially, data was loaded and then the daily patterns were analyzed to uncover the best imputation method.
 That method was applied and then the usage pattern between weekdays and weekends was compared.